 The reason for the mitral valve prolapse may be a disproportion in the size of the valves, the left ventricle, and the valve retaining apparatus.
 Connective tissue weaknesses, such as Marfan syndrome or myxomatous degeneration, can also be a cause.

 The exam often shows an asthenic body type with a decreased body weight and hypotension.
-During auscultation, a mid-systolic clicking sound can be heard over cardiac apex followed by short systolic mumur of the mitral regurgutation, as well as a late systolic murmur can be heard.
+During auscultation, a mid-systolic clicking sound can be heard over cardiac apex, followed by a short systolic murmur of the mitral regurgitation, as well as a late systolic murmur can be heard.
 These sounds can be shifted toward the early systole when standing or during the Valsalva maneuver, and toward the late systole when squatting.
 The ECG is often unremarkable, possibly characterized by a flattened T.

 Echocardiography can securely identify the mitral valve prolapse.
 The so-called hammock phenomenon can be observed here, when the mitral valves are curved into the left atrium.

-Mitral valve prolapse can lead to mitral regurgitation.
+A mitral valve prolapse can lead to mitral regurgitation.
 Endocarditis and arrhythmias are also among the list of complications, which results in the risk of arterial embolisms.
 Sudden cardiac death occurs at an incidence rate of approximately 1%.
 For prophylaxis of complications, oral anticoagulants may be used, as well as an endocarditis prophylaxy.
 The administration of antiarrhythmic or an ICD implantation may be indicated as well.